fayepsr/ase/README.md

 ## Rest API
-You may find in [Postman Collection](postman/) the collection of our Rest API.
+You can find in [Postman Collection](postman/) the collection of our Rest API.
-You may find instructions as to how to import the postman collection [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
+You can find instructions as to how to import the postman collection [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
 There are two endpoints exposed: Finetune and Predict The code to be used for training or to highlight must be given base64encoded.